Course Guide

 The EPS curriculum is a reflection of how we know students learn best.
-Experiences inside and outside of the classroom are not off the shelf.
-Courses are authored collaboratively by within our academic discipline faculty, and further processed, refined and approved by our Curriculum Committee.
-Our curricular work is informed by: (1) current research in cognitive and adolescent development, (2) deep understanding of the essential content and ways of thinking in each academic discipline, and (3) working knowledge of our students.
+Our curricular work is informed by: (1) current research in cognitive and adolescent development, (2) a deep understanding of the essential content and ways of thinking in each academic discipline, and (3) a working knowledge of our students.

 We start from the following premises…